 If you have two monitors installed, the Full Screen mode of a page sometimes appears on only one of the monitors.
 To page through the document, click the screen displaying the page in Full Screen mode.

-To show a Full Screen tool in the Common Tools toolbar, right-click the toolbar area and choose Page Display > Full Screen Mode.
+To show a Full Screen tool in the Common Tools toolbar, right-click the toolbar area and choose Show Page Display Tools > Full Screen Mode.
 Then click the Full Screen tool to switch to Full Screen mode.

 Follow the steps in the article to close the Tools pane in Acrobat DC